 - Install high-performance, low-emissivity windows with low solar heat gain coefficient.

-- Locate windows on the right sides of the house to catch coastal breezes.
+- Locate windows on the sides of the house that can catch coastal breezes.

 - Use non-heat-producing Compact Fluorescent Light (CFL).

 - Install ceiling fans and look for solar-powered fans (as backup).

 Hurricanes, Tornadoes, and Strong Winds

 Damage from hurricanes varies depending on the category of the storm and the location of the house.
 The main risks from hurricanes are falling trees, poles, and flying debris, power outages from days to months, major flooding and excess rain, and loss of water supply.
 In all storm categories, there is a risk of damage or full removal of the roof, sidings, and other exterior elements, structural damage (walls, roof) to complete displacement or destruction of the house.

 The following are strategies to reduce potential damage In hurricane areas to achieve hurricane tornado proof homes:

 - Structural load design and assembly: designing walls to resist uplift using hurricane strapping and other metal fasteners that provide a continuous load path from foundation to roof.